 Moreover these reviews at Wageningen University include another objective.
-It requests a formal recognition of the activities of its Graduate Schools now -since 2015- the ECOS-KNAW (The Research School Accreditation Committee) that was responsible for accrediting the Graduate Schools in the Netherlands, has ceased to exist.
-The SEP includes a terms of reference for the reflection on the PhD programme of the Graduate School, but for the formal recognition of its Graduate Schools Wageningen University requests to indicate whether the Graduate School complies with the following conditions:
+It requests a formal recognition of the activities of its graduate schools now -since 2015- the ECOS-KNAW, that was responsible for accrediting the graduate schools in the Netherlands, has ceased to exist.
+The SEP includes a terms of reference for the reflection on the PhD programme of the graduate school but specially for the formal recognition of its graduate schools Wageningen University requests to indicate whether its graduate schools comply with the following conditions:

-- 1. The Graduate School provides a well-organized, coherent and productive research environment for the PhD programme - 2.
-The Graduate School offers a sound and institutionalised programme in which PhD candidates are trained to become independent researchers - The Graduate School functions as an independent organisational unit with its own budgetary and managerial responsibility, with the university or universities involved providing a level of financing for a period of at least six years that can be described as sufficient in view of the research school's planned capacity
+- 1. The graduate school provides a well-organized, coherent and productive research environment for the PhD programme. - 2.
+The graduate school offers a sound and institutionalised programme in which students are trained to become independent researchers - 3.
+The graduate school functions as an independent organisational unit with its own budgetary and managerial responsibility, with the university or universities involved providing a level of financing for a period of at least six years that can be described as sufficient in view of the research school's planned capacity

-These conditions comply with the previous ECOS-criteria as well with the special conditions set by Sodola, the Dutch network of accredited research/graduate schools in all fields of academic research.
+These conditions comply with the previous ECOS-criteria as well with the special conditions set by Sodola, the Dutch network of accredited research schools in all fields of academic research.

-In early 2015 the European University Association (EUA) was invited by Wageningen University to conduct an evaluation of the generic elements of its doctoral education, with the aim of determining whether:
+In early 2015 the European University Association (EUA) has been invited by Wageningen University to conduct an evaluation of the generic elements of its doctoral education, with the aim of determining whether: